Jutho/TensorOperations.jl/README.md

 * `scalar(A)`

-  Returns the single element of a zero-dimensional array.
+  Returns the single element of a length 1 array, e.g. a zero-dimensional array or any higher-dimensional array which has `size=(1,1,1,1,...)`.

 ### Simple (non-mutating) methods